Tubigon

 Tubigon, officially the Municipality of Tubigon (Lungsod sa Tubigon; Bayan ng Tubigon), is a municipality in the province of Bohol, Philippines.
 According to the 2024 census, it has a population of 49,275 people.

 Tubigon is well known for its "lambay" crabs.

 The municipality of Tubigon, Bohol celebrates its feast on May 15, to honor the town patron San Isidro Labrador.

 History

+Origins and Early Settlement

 The first settlers in Tubigon settled along the shores of the river that flows through the community.
 Their exact origins are unknown but they are thought to be early Malays from southeast Asian countries, migrating to the Philippines in small bangkas.
 Seasonal overflowing of the river flooded the community and led the place to be called "Tubigan" (meaning "place having water" or "watery"), which later morphed into "Tubigon" (meaning "place abounding in water").
 The first record of the town of Tubigon dates from the early part of the 17th century.

+Civil Organization as a Visita (1816-1819)

 In 1816, the community organized itself under a recognized headman, Yguiz Hutora, who was succeeded by teniente Mijares and by teniente Matong in 1818.
 A chapel was built on an elevated site of the settlement but had no officiating priest.
-A coadjutor of the Spanish friars from the Calape parish would perform the religious ceremonies.
+A coadjutor of the Spanish friars from the Calape parish would perform the religious ceremonies, as Tubigon operated as a visita—a dependent administrative and spiritual sub-territory—governed entirely by its older mother town (matriz) of Calape.